Monday 3pm to 4pm

 Prof. Dr.-Ing.
 Franz J. Hauck

 Prof. Hauck studied computer science at the University of Erlangen-Nürnberg.
 After two years in industry he earnt his dissertation and habilitation also from the University of Erlangen-Nürnberg interrupted by a one year stay at the Vrije Universiteit Amsterdam.
 Since 2002 he is teaching and doing research at the Ulm University as a professor for distributed systems at the institute with same name.

 His research interests are special-purpose middleware systems with focus on fault-tolerant server systems, but currently also on resource management of soft real-time systems, privacy-preserving communication, and mobile crowd sensing.
 Current projects are OptSCORE, PriCloud and ESIT.

 Prof. Hauck is a member of the ACM, the German Computer Society, GI and of its special interest groups on Operating Systems, Communication and Distributed Systems (KuVS), and Fault-tolerant Computer Systems (FERS).

-He is also an elected member of the Faculty Coucil of his Faculty, elected member and head of the Doctoral Committee for Dr. rer. nat., and appointed member of the Joint Comission for Teacher Education.
+He is also an elected member of the Faculty Council of his Faculty, appointed member and head of the Doctoral Committee for Dr. rer. nat., and appointed member of the Joint Comission for Teacher Education.
 As such he is also member of the Academic Affairs Commission, the Examination Board and the Admission Committee for teacher education programmes.
-He is chairman of the Examination Board.
+Besides, he is elected chairman of the Examination Board.

 His three most recent publications: